magic-wormhole/magic-wormhole-protocols/file-transfer-v2.md

     id: int          # matching identifier for an existing offer from the other side
 ```

-When the offering side gets an `OfferReject` message, the subchannel is immediately closed.
+When the offering side gets an `OfferReject` message, the subchannel SHOULD be immediately closed.
-The offering side may show the "reason" string to the user.
+The offering side MAY show the "reason" string to the user.
-This offer ID should never be re-used during this session.
+Any send Offer ID MUST NOT be re-used during this session.

 When the offering side gets an `OfferAccept` message it begins streaming the file over the already-opened subchannel.
 When completed, the subchannel is closed.

 That is, the offering side always initiates the open and close of the corresponding subchannel.

-See examples down below.
+See examples down below, after "Discussion".

 ## Discussion and Open Questions